Predrag-Jandric/Pangea-Dino-Museum/frontend/BACKLOG.md

   - no dinosaurs with long names (to avoir some bugs)
   - less dinosaurs that are not available

-- change hero images
+- optimize images to have small size
-- do something about the logo
 - remake navbar and mobile navbar
 - remake shopping cart page